nattkins/jamdocs2/docs/getting-started.md

 slug: getting-started

 ---
-We are Bravo Criteria a self-organizing consultancy that pulls together a group of diverse but like-minded people that are passionate about problem-solving in organizations, who work with the goal of bringing that same attitude to the whole organization.
+We are Bravo Criteria a self-organizing consultancy that pulls together a group of diverse people passionate about saving time from being wasted in organizations.

 ## The document and demo first approach